niravcodes/niravcodes.github.io/_drafts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 ![](https://nirav.com.np/assets/img/2019-12-09-004011_1366x768_scrot.png)

 Yes, and this was quite enough for me at the time.
-Frankly, for a language that doesn't even have an else if clause, there's are limited ways to complicate the AST other than by writing longer code.
+Frankly, for a language that didn't even have an else if clause, there's are limited ways to complicate the AST other than by writing longer code.
+But the current language I'm working on is quite extensive.
+So, I couldn't rely on this method.
+The tree it creates is immense and it isn't a strictly binary tree this time.
+So I had to come up with some other way to analyse the data structures.

+Brian Kernighan has given a very [interesting talk](https://www.youtube.com/watch?v=Sg4U4r_AgJU "Brian Kernighan's talk on successful computer language design") on successful language design, where he also described Pic, a programming language he designed for specifying graphs.
+When I watched the talk a few months ago, I thought Pic was very cool, because using a laptop touchpad or even a mouse to make graphs is extremely annoying.
+It is often the most annoying part of writing reports.

 Funnily enough, I spent less time writing code to actually generate the graph than I spent trying to make it look cooler.
 But given how much time I'm going to have to stare at and navigate these graphs, I think the time was worth it.